Twin Peaks: Casting

 Lynch met Michael J. Anderson in 1987.
 After seeing him in a short film, Lynch wanted to cast the actor in the title role in Ronnie Rocket, but that project failed to get made.

 Richard Beymer was cast as Ben Horne because he had known Johanna Ray, Lynch's casting director.
 Lynch was familiar with Beymer's work in the 1961 film West Side Story and was surprised that Beymer was available for the role.
+(Note: This was also the first project to reunite Beymer and Russ Tamblyn since West Side Story, in which Tamblyn played the character of Riff.
+"Secrets from Another Place", a featurette in the Twin Peaks Definitive Gold Box Edition DVD release of October 2007.)

 Set dresser Frank Silva was cast as the mysterious "Bob".
 Lynch himself recalls that the idea originated when he overheard Silva moving furniture around in the bedroom set, and then heard a woman warning Silva not to block himself in by moving furniture in front of the door.
 Lynch was struck with an image of Silva in the room.
 When he learned that Silva was an actor, he filmed two panning shots, one with Silva at the base of the bed, and one without; he did not yet know how he would use this material.

 Later that day, during the filming of Sarah Palmer having a vision, the camera operator told Lynch that the shot was ruined because "Frank [Silva] was reflected in the mirror."
 Lynch comments: "Things like this happen and make you start dreaming.
 And one thing leads to another, and if you let it, a whole other thing opens up."
 Lynch used the panning shot of Silva in the bedroom, and the shot featuring Silva's reflection, in the closing scenes of the European version of the pilot episode.
 Silva's reflection in the mirror can also be glimpsed during the scene of Sarah's vision at the end of the original pilot, but it is less clear.
 A close-up of Silva in the bedroom later became a significant image in episodes of the TV series.